George Meegan: Publication and publicity

 From the Arctic, he returned to his home in England.
 Meegan held a 600,000-word handwritten manuscript of the journey that he felt was invaluable to the world.
-Meegan believed his feat was an historic 'first crossing’.
+Meegan believed his feat was a historic 'first crossing'.
 It also carried an inspirational calling to modern youth that it was still possible to 'live your dream.'
 After being turned down by the major houses in London, he took a job as a courier for DHL and flew to New York City aboard the Concorde.

 Door-to-door attempts to convince others to publish the manuscript failed until he met American war hero John Walker, who introduced George to Dodd, Mead and Company.
 However, the 199-year-old firm, after a series of non-familial corporate ownerships, later went bankrupt, so in 2008, he self-published The Longest Walk: The Record of our World’s First Crossing of the Entire Americas.

 Paragon Press acquired the title and the book sold well, including translations in Japan and Italy.
 In 1988, Dodd, Mead and Co, which did the first Lewis and Clark journal, published the more familiar edition with Meegan's preferred subtitle The Longest Walk: An Odyssey of the Human Spirit.

 Following the Dodd, Mead publication, strong reviews led to appearances on the Today Show, CBS Morning News, and Larry King Live.
 Meegan was invited back multiple times to various programs, and held dozens of TV appearances and radio broadcasts, along with hundreds of worldwide lectures—colleges, Rotary clubs, The Explorers Club of New York, Sing Sing Prison, Ghana, Italy, Japan, and the RMS (Royal Mail Ship) Queen Elizabeth.
 He was listed as an inspirational speaker by Sports Illustrated.

 People magazine, having produced a four-page story on him in 1981, followed with a three-page feature after the 1983 finish.
 People editor John Drake wrote that Meegan was the most unknown Bio person they ever did.
 (One photographer, Peter B. Kaplan, would go on to shoot world-famous pictures of the Statue of Liberty.)
-Following the People publicity, New Yorker, Backpacker, Voice of America, Studs Terkel, various primetime TV interviews, and numerous newspaper articles from the New York Times to the Washington Post showcased the "witty, clean-cut globetrotter".
+Following the People publicity, New Yorker, Backpacker, Voice of America, Studs Terkel, various primetime TV interviews, and numerous newspaper articles from The New York Times to The Washington Post showcased the "witty, clean-cut globetrotter".